ekasnh/Gigidi-giggid-Learn-Python/README.md

 # Python Projects [![Awesome](https://cdn.jsdelivr.net/gh/sindresorhus/awesome@d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome#readme)
 > Here is the list of all the projects

-This repository is my personal list of all the python projects that we had completed in 100 days of python projects.
+This repository contains a curated list of all Python projects completed over the course of 100 days as part of our Python projects initiative.

+## Resources ✔
 ## Books that we recommend

 | Book Title                                       | Author(s)                        | Topics Covered                            | Level          |